The Worrier’s Guide

 by Torre DeRoche

-Torre DeRoche is in the midst of grief—over her father, who’s just passed away, and over her recently ended relationship—when she crosses paths with the cheery and spirited Masha, who is pursuing her dream of walking the world.
-When Masha invites Torre to join her pilgrimage through the gorgeous region of Tuscany, drinking wine and twirling on hillsides, Torre straps on a pair of awful street shoes and gets rambling.
+Torre DeRoche is at rock bottom following a breakup coinciding with her father’s death, when she crosses paths with the goofy and spirited Masha, who is pursuing her dream of walking the world.
+When Masha invites Torre to join her pilgrimage through the gorgeous region of Tuscany – drinking wine, foraging wild berries, and twirling on hillsides – Torre straps on a pair of flimsy street shoes and gets rambling.

-But the magical hills of Italy are nothing like the dusty and confronting roads of India the pair wind up on, after deciding to trace a dangerous route full of wild dogs, snakes, and leering men—where they hope to absorb Gandhi’s wisdom by osmosis and end the journey fit, fearless, and ready to save the world.
-Along the way, the duo come face to face with their worst fears and discover the power of both friendship and travel to save us from our darkest moments.
+But the magical hills of Italy are nothing like the dusty and merciless roads of India where the pair wind up, after improvising a pilgrimage in the footsteps of Gandhi along his twenty-four day march to the seaside.
+Hoping to catch the nobleman’s fearlessness by osmosis and end the journey as two wise, svelte, and kick-ass warriors, the women are instead unravelled by worry that this might be one adventure too far.
+When they come face to face with their worst fears, they discover the power of friendship to save us from our darkest moments.

 “A moving account of conquering fears while walking a pilgrim’s path.
 Also funny as f@#k.” – Janice MacLeod, author of New York Times bestseller Paris Letters

 “A witty and engrossing tale of loss, pain, and transformation that captivates the reader as magically as her first book.
 I couldn’t put it down!” – Matt Kepnes, New York Times Bestselling Author of How to Travel the World on $50 a Day